Scopes and Processes

 yield* sleep(5);

-return { recommendations };}loadRecommendations runs as a process in the same scope as loadSidebar.
+return { recommendations };}loadRecommendations starts as a process in the same scope as loadSidebar.

-recommendationsFuture is an observation handle for that process result. loadSidebar
+recommendationsFuture is an observation handle for that process. loadSidebar keeps

 all(...) follows the same read at a larger scale: several routines start in the current